4 Billion Years On

 This month in numbers

-Vanuatu experienced its 2nd warmest April on record in 2026, with an average temperature of 26.51°C, marking an anomaly of +1.2°C compared to the 1961–1990 baseline.
-The period of February to April 2026 also ranked as the 3rd warmest on record, with an average temperature of 26.53°C, an anomaly of +0.8°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February-April period was the 2nd warmest for global land temperatures.
+Vanuatu experienced its 2nd warmest April on record in 2026, with an average temperature of 26.51°C, an anomaly of +1.2°C compared to the 1961–1990 baseline.
+This follows a trend of unusually high temperatures, as the February–April 2026 period also ranked as the 3rd warmest on record, with an average of 26.53°C and an anomaly of +0.8°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period was also the 2nd warmest globally for land temperatures.

 What changed